Do you think your affair partner has some narcissistic traits?

 These are all clear signs of narcissistic abuse in relationships.

-Being Around Your Affair Partner Drains Your Energy
+5. Being Around Your Affair Partner Drains Your Energy

 Do you find that—after spending time with your affair partner—you leave feeling exhausted, emotionally spent, disempowered, or just “less” because of his constant control and putdowns?
-Does it leave you feeling like your unable to be fully yourself with the freedom to express your truth comfortably?
+Does it leave you feeling like you’re unable to be fully yourself with the freedom to express your truth comfortably?
 If so, having the energy sucked out of you is another sign that you’re in a relationship with someone who has narcissistic traits.

 Healthy relationships are supposed to build you up, boost your energy, and leave you feeling empowered, loved, and like you’re enough just as you are.
 Unhealthy relationships drain you, make you feel helpless,and make you constantly second guess yourself and doubt your self-worth.
-Narcissists THRIVE on unhealthy relationship patterns that cause their partners to feel all those negative side effects and more.

 How does your affair partner make you feel?
 Does he try to understand your needs and acknowledge your emotions and feelings?
 Do you feel heard and valued by him?
 Do you leave him feeling on a high, with a full cup, or do you feel like their needs are being met and yours are not, ever?

-Your affair partner doesn’t have many (or any) long-term friends.
+6. Your affair partner doesn’t have many (or any) long-term friends.

 What’s the friendship situation with your affair partner?
 Does he have any friends?
 If he does, what are they like (if you’ve met them or heard him talk about them)?
 Does he say great things about them or does he put them down, talk shit about them, belittle them when they aren’t around, or bounce from friend to friend often?